 The Payment Gateway follows similar rules during the merchant onboarding process.
 They undertake comprehensive security assessments to ensure that the merchants adhere to the baseline security controls.

 Now, before we wrap up this guide, here’s something interesting.

-In India, a payment company can work as a payment aggregator with some banks and a payment gateway with others.
+In India, a payment company can work as a PA with some banks and a payment gateway with others.
 This is considered a hybrid model.

 But I hope this blog gave you a thorough understanding of a payment aggregator and how it is different from a payment gateway.

 Do you have any more questions on the topic?
-Let us know in the comments below!
+Reach out to our experts!

 - UPI Transaction Limit